Parenting Through Puberty: 5 Ways to Create a Steady and Stable Home

 Why: With open lines of conversation, we have the opportunity to spot depression or apathy sooner, and he needs productive outlets to release emotions no questions asked.

-Empathy for your teenager opens their heart to hear what you have to say.
+Empathy helps create a steady and stable home for your teenager because it opens their heart to hear what you have to say.
 Shame, guilt, anger, or control triggers the heart to close blocking the ability to listen.

 To find empathy, reflect on your teenage years.